TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/SiteHandling/SiteSettingsEditor.rst

 ..  versionadded:: 13.3
-    The site setting editor has been introduced as backend module :guilabel:`Sites > Settings`.
+    The site setting editor has been introduced as backend module :guilabel:`Site Management > Settings`.

-In module :guilabel:`Sites > Settings` you get an overview of all sites in the current installation and can edit the :ref:`sitehandling-settings` for all pages that contain settings:
+In module :guilabel:`Site Management > Settings` you get an overview of all sites in the current installation and can edit the :ref:`sitehandling-settings` for all pages that contain settings: